 Sunflower River is a small sustainable spiritual intentional community in the Rio Grande Valley.
-We are five full-time Stewards (land owners).
-We have one child, three cats, a dog, and a fluctuating number of chickens, turkeys, peacocks, and bees, as well as an unspecified number of fish (and one formerly-feral turtle) in the aquaponics system.
-We have good intentions about adding goats at some point.
+We are four full-time Stewards (land owners).
+We have one child, three cats, a dog, a small herd of goats, and a fluctuating number of chickens, turkeys, and ducks.
 If you are interested in being a part of our community, please consider interning with us (see the Internship information linked below).
 This is the best way to get to know us and see what it is we’re doing in a hands-on way.
-We are a small, close-knit community, best described as an intentional family, and while we are open to the idea of new members, we are not actively seeking members.
+We are a small, close-knit community, and while we are open to the idea of new members, we are not actively seeking members.

-Kat is a poet, sometime artist, and a queer, polyamorous, ecofeminist pagan.
-Her ideal life includes living in this intentional community, gardening, reading a lot, laughing with friends, enjoying the ceremonies of daily living, playing circus arts whenever possible, and seeing the stars at night.
+Kat is a poet, artist, and queer polyamorous ecofeminist pagan.
+Her ideal life includes living in this intentional community, gardening, reading a lot, laughing with friends, enjoying the ceremonies of daily living, and seeing the stars at night.
 She reads voraciously and is largely responsible for the household’s little book problem.
 She lives in a yurt that she helped build.
-Kat has been involved in efforts to build a better world through the combination of pagan intentional community efforts and organic gardening since 2001.
+Kat has been involved in efforts to build a better world through the combination of queer pagan intentional community efforts and organic gardening since 2001.
 She’s a Taurus, Aries moon, Virgo rising.
 Kat’s poetry can be found (and purchased!) here.

 Jenny always had a desire to be a homesteader, so was very excited to help create Sunflower River.
 Over the course of becoming a farmer, she has spent many hours developing her skills at carpentry, hole digging, butchering, troubleshooting, canning, heavy thing-carrying, and generally becoming in sync with the cycles of the year.
 Now she’s introduced a child into the farm, which brings a vast amount of new skills to learn.
 She was working in biomedical research until her maternity leave.
 Since then, she has become a full time parent, farmer, and homeschooler.